 Did you save a snowball?
-If so, bring it into the Science Center on the Summer Solstice, Saturday, June 21 and name your own admission price.
+If so, bring it into the Science Center on Sunday, June 21 and name your own admission price.

-The Science Center invites visitors of all ages to start stockpiling snowballs now and remember these snowy facts:
+The Science Center invites visitors of all ages to bring snowballs and remember these snowy facts:

 • Snow forms from tiny crystals in clouds.
 Snow is not frozen rain; that's called sleet.